xSova/Mobile-Application/README.md

 # Mobile Application

 ## Overview
-This Java project manages appointments, contacts, and tasks.
+This Java project manages appointments, contacts, and tasks (originally from [Appointment-Service](https://github.com/xSova/Appointment-Service), [Contact-Service](https://github.com/xSova/Contact-Service), and [Task-Service](https://github.com/xSova/Task-Service).
 It focuses on robust data management with validation and includes packages for each entity along with their test suites.

 ## Packages and Classes